dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

 One likely candidate is:

 * Find the static type of each spread expression.
-(Since the context type of the literal itself does not require either a set or a map, and excact types prevents it from requiring any sub-type that is both, the context type of the literal provides no context type for the spread expressions).
+(Since the context type of the literal itself does not require either a set or a map, and exact types prevents it from requiring any sub-type that is both, the context type of the literal provides no context type for the spread expressions).
 * If all these static types are assignable to `Set<Object>` and not all of them are assignable to `Map<Object, Object>`, then the literal is a set literal.